MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

 \subsubsection{Regarding each capability integration}

-\myPara{Recognition, knowledge, and language generation}.
-As shown in Table \ref{tab:samples1}(a), this capability integration can enable models to explain visual jokes.
-LLaVA-13B (LLaMA-2) and LLaVA-13B (V1.3, 336px) \cite{llava} are the best models in this capability integration.
-Adopting CLIP \cite{radford2021learning} and stronger language models may be the reason.
-The tuning data of LLaVA shown in Table \ref{tab:model_details} can also not be ignored.
+\myPara{Recognition, knowledge, and language generation} As shown in Appendix Table \ref{tab:samples1}(a), this capability integration can enable models to explain visual jokes.
+LLaMA-Adapter-v2-7B \cite{gao2023llama} is the best model in this capability integration.
+This may be attributed to its large scale of tuning data as shown in Table \ref{tab:model_details}.
+LLaVA-13B (LLaMA-2) and LLaVA-13B (V1.3, 336px) \cite{llava} are the other two outstanding models.
+Stronger language models and the tuning data in LLava may be the reason for the good performance.

-\myPara{Recognition (sole)} This category contains samples only requiring recognition, as shown in Table \ref{tab:samples1}(b).
-InstructBLIP-14B and InstructBLIP-8B \cite{dai2023instructblip} achieve the best performance, which may result from the tuning data including recognition datasets, like VQA v2 \cite{vqav2} and GQA \cite{hudson2019gqa}.
+\myPara{Recognition (sole)} This category contains samples that only require recognition, as shown in Appendix Table \ref{tab:samples1}(b).
+InstructBLIP-14B and InstructBLIP-8B \cite{dai2023instructblip} achieve the best performance, which may result from the tuning data containing relevant datasets, like VQA~\cite{vqav2} and GQA~\cite{hudson2019gqa}.

-\myPara{OCR and spatial awareness} For this integration, an example is shown in Table \ref{tab:samples1}(c).
+\myPara{OCR and spatial awareness} For this integration, an example is shown in Appendix Table \ref{tab:samples1}(c).
 MM-ReAct-GPT-4 \cite{yang2023mm} is the best method for this integration.
-Notably, compared with MM-ReAct-GPT-3.5, MM-ReAct-GPT-4 has a significant improvement, over 40\%, indicating the importance of LLMs to integrate information of OCR and location.
+Notably, MM-ReAct-GPT-4 has a significant improvement of over 40\% than MM-ReAct-GPT-3.5, indicating the importance of LLMs in integrating the OCR and location information.

-\myPara{OCR, spatial awareness, and math} An example of this integration is shown in Table \ref{tab:samples2}(a), which requires reading the floor plan and conducting arithmetic.
+\myPara{OCR, spatial awareness, and math} An example of this integration is shown in Appendix Table \ref{tab:samples2}(a), which requires reading the floor plan and conducting arithmetic.
 Compared with the above integration, this combination involves one more capability of math.
 The observation is similar to the integration of OCR and spatial awareness.
 MM-ReAct-GPT-4 \cite{yang2023mm} still achieves the best performance.

-\myPara{Recognition and spatial awareness} Table \ref{tab:samples2}(b) shows an example for this integration.
+\myPara{Recognition and spatial awareness} Appendix Table \ref{tab:samples2}(b) shows an example for this integration.
 LLaVA-13B (V1.3, 336px) \cite{llava} performs best for this category.
 Compared with LLaVA-13B (LLaMA-2), LLaVA-13B (V1.3, 336px) obtains an improvement of 8.4\%, indicating the significant contribution of larger resolution of images.